serenalindquist99/log-analyzer-python/README.md

 # log-analyzer-python
-Simple Python log parser to detect failed login attempts
+Python script that scans logs for brute-force login attempts